 - If the order contains more than 5 products, add $10 to the total shipping cost.

 Setting up WooCommerce shipping for your e-commerce website is a great way to enhance your offering while remaining profitable.
 All you have to do is configure options for shipping zones, set shipping methods and classes, and assign products to the right classes.
-To take things to the next level, you can also use advanced WooCommerce shipping plugins - like Table Rate Shipping and WooCommerce Lead Time - to fully control your shipping and deliver enhanced customer experiences.

 Do you have any questions on how to set up WooCommerce shipping for your online store?
 We're happy to help, so let us know in the comments section below!